 A laundromat kiosk is a self-service digital terminal that enables customers to:

-Think of a laundromat kiosk as your store’s command center for customers.
-It’s typically a mounted touchscreen station connected to your point-of-sale (POS) and laundry equipment system.
-Kiosks allow customers to handle nearly all aspects of their visit without needing staff intervention.
-This includes selecting washers or dryers, checking machine status, making payments, and even buying detergent.
-Many systems are multilingual and designed with user-friendly navigation for all age groups.
-Their functionality can be customized based on your services, making them ideal for both full-service and unattended laundromats.
+Think of a kiosk as your store’s command center.
+It’s a touchscreen station connected to your POS and laundry equipment.
+Customers can handle nearly all aspects of their visit, from selecting machines to buying detergent.
+Many systems are multilingual and user-friendly.
+Their functionality can be customized, making them ideal for full-service and unattended laundromats.

 Benefits of Using Kiosks in a Laundromat